magicmarcy/SimpleLog2File/README.md

 # SimpleLog2File

+> **UPDATE: Project is now a maven-project so you can build the jar yourself and add it to your project as lib.**

 This is just a simple file logger for your Java project.
 By default, it creates a logfile per day in the root folder of your project.
 In your logfile you will find lines like this:
 ```